On the Preference Relations with Negatively Transitive Asymmetric Part. I: Characterization of the negative transitivity

 \subsection{Existence of a continuous generalized utility function}

-Let $A$ be a set, let $R$ be a preorder on $A$ with asymmetric part $F$, and let $A$ be endowed with its interval topology.
 Let $\hbox{\ccc R}$ be the set of real numbers.
-By a \emph{generalized utility function} on $A$ we mean a real function $u\colon A\to \hbox{\ccc R}$ such that: (a) $u(x) < u(y)$ if and only if $xFy$; (b) $u(x) = u(y)$ if and only if $x{\cal E}y$, where ${\cal E}=E_F$ is the reflexive and symmetric relation ``$x$ and $y$ are not $F$-comparable".
-In case $F$ is negatively transitive, Theorem~\ref{2.1.1}, {\rm (i)}, {\rm (ii)}, assure that ${\cal E}$ is an equivalence relation and, moreover, that condition (b) is equivalent to: (b$'$) $u(x) = u(y)$ if and only if ``$xRy$ and $yRx$" or ``$x$ and $y$ are not $R$-comparable".
-When the preorder $R$ is complete, condition (b$'$) has the form $u(x) = u(y)$ if and only if $xRy$ and $yRx$, that is, $u$ is the ordinary utility function.
+Let $A$ be a set of preferences, let $R$ be its preference relation with asymmetric part $F$, and let $A$ be endowed with its interval topology.
+By a \emph{generalized utility function} on $A$ we mean a real function $u\colon A\to \hbox{\ccc R}$ such that: (a) $u(x) < u(y)$ if and only if $xFy$; (b) $u(x)=u(y)$ if and only if $x{\cal E}y$, where ${\cal E}=E_F$ is the indifference ``$x$ and $y$ are not $F$-comparable".
+The existence of a generalized utility function yields that ${\cal E}$ is an equivalence relation and that $F$ is negatively transitive.
+Conversely, in case $F$ is negatively transitive, Theorem~\ref{2.1.1}, {\rm (i)}, {\rm (ii)}, assure that ${\cal E}$ is an equivalence relation and, moreover, under the condition that $u$ exists, (b) is equivalent to: (b$'$) $u(x)=u(y)$ if and only if ``$xRy$ and $yRx$" or ``$x$ and $y$ are not $R$-comparable".
+When the preference relation $R$ is complete, condition (b$'$) has the form $u(x)=u(y)$ if and only if $xRy$ and $yRx$, that is, $u$ is the ordinary utility function.

-In the lemma below we use freely the terminology and notation from Theorem~\ref{2.1.1} and Theorem~\ref{2.2.5}.
+In the lemma below we use freely the terminology and notation from Theorem~\ref{2.1.1} and Theorem~\ref{2.5.5}.

 We denote by $U$ the set of the four intervals in $\hbox{\ccc R}$ with endpoints $0$ and $1$.